directee/directee/README.md

-# Directee
+# Directee JSON:API Backend

-Directee is the common JSONAPI backend.

-The backend is installed on top of any database (MySQL/MariaDB, PostgreSQL, MS SQL, Sqlite) and allows you to query and modify records in all tables in JSONAPI-way.
+The backend is installed on top of any database (MySQL/MariaDB, PostgreSQL, MS SQL, Sqlite) and allows you to query and modify records in all tables in [JSON:API](https://jsonapi.org/)-way.

 Get some records from table TABLE
 ```